gakudva/itr2/README.md

 One of the challenge is to update section 112A.
 In 112A, you have to include Captial Gains transactions.
 This data entry gets very complicated when there are grand fathered captital gains.
 To make life easy, most of the brokerages provide Excel files that contain all necessary information.
 Usually, you will have hundred or more lines of data.
 Manual entry into the portal is very cumbersom.
 The portal provides a CSV upload option - however, its buggy and throws out random errors for when CSV file has more than 5 lines.

 This repository contains a pytest script that updates the section 112A using a data from CSV.

+*Note:* the script only covers dealing with equity shares that were qcquired "On or before 31st January 2018"; as they are the most cumbersom part of the section 112A.
+Capital gains for equity shares were acquired after 31st January 2018 can simply be included in section 112A in a consolidated way.

 ## Pre-requisites
 - Python 3